LennaHammer/English/EVP/out/words_adjective.md

 ## 602. outdoor ## adjective [always before noun]
 /ˌɑʊtˈdɔːr/
 [B1]happening, used, or in a place that is outside and not inside a building
-- an outdoor pool/concert
+- an outdoor `pool/concert`
-- outdoor clothes
+- outdoor `clothes`

 ## 603. overnight ## adjective ; adverb
 /ˌoʊ.vərˈnɑɪt/ FOR THE NIGHT
 [B1]for or during the night
 - an overnight stop in Paris
-- You can stay overnight if you want to.
+- You can `stay` overnight if you want to.
-- Don't forget to pack an overnight bag.
+- Don't forget to pack an overnight `bag`.

 ## 604. own ## adjective ; pronoun
 /oʊn/ of your own
 [B1]belonging to someone or something
 - I'll have a home of my own someday.
-- He wanted an apartment of his own.
+- He wanted an apartment `of his` own.

 ## 605. own ## adjective ; pronoun
 /oʊn/ (all) on your own